What if I don't have a Lawyer?

 The minimum and a usual number of judges who will hear an appeal is three.
 On rare occasions, where an appeal is very complex or important, five or seven judges may hear an appeal.
 At the hearing, the judges will consider presentations made by both parties.

 A corporation must be represented by a lawyer for all matters before the Court of Appeal.
 If you are an individual, you do not have to be represented by a lawyer to appear in court.
-But, if you represent yourself in court, it is wise to first meet with a lawyer and have him or her explain the law to you and learn the best way to present your appeal.
-He or she can also explain your chances of winning or losing the appeal.
+But, if you represent yourself in court, it is wise to first meet with a lawyer and have them explain the law to you and learn the best way to present your appeal.
+The lawyer can also explain your chances of winning or losing the appeal.
 The staff in the Court of Appeal’s registry office, including the registrar, can explain the appeal process to you but this procedural guidance is not a substitute for legal advice.

 You should be aware that the court usually orders the party who loses an appeal to pay costs to the other party.
 Costs for an appeal can amount to hundreds or, in some cases, thousands of dollars.
 This is on top of any other fees or costs you must pay for each step in the appeal process.